Ac6Embedded/apollo-docs/docs/security/cra/secure-development-lifecycle.md

 ## Common problems teams hit (and why they matter under CRA)

-If your SDL feels “heavy”, it’s usually because one of these foundational points is missing:
+If your SDL feels "heavy", it's usually because one of these foundational points is missing:

-1. **PDE boundary not defined**: device is documented, but OTA/provisioning/telemetry services are not → you cannot prove update/logging obligations.[2][3]
+1. **PDE boundary not defined**: device is documented, but OTA/provisioning/telemetry services are not ? you cannot prove update/logging obligations.[2][3]
 2. **Support period decided late**: update strategy and cost model are not aligned with required lifecycle handling (risk assessment and documentation must be updated during support period).[2][3]
-3. **Variant explosion without evidence**: multiple SKUs/boot chains exist but only one is tested/documented → evidence doesn’t represent what ships.
+3. **Variant explosion without evidence**: multiple SKUs/boot chains exist but only one is tested/documented ? evidence doesn't represent what ships.
-4. **Signing and keys treated like a build detail**: key custody and signing logs are missing → you can’t prove update authenticity and integrity.[1][3]
+4. **Signing and keys treated like a build detail**: key custody and signing logs are missing ? you can't prove update authenticity and integrity.[1][3]
-5. **No negative testing**: secure boot/update path is implemented but never attacked in tests (downgrade, corruption, replay) → integrity controls are unproven.
+5. **No negative testing**: secure boot/update path is implemented but never attacked in tests (downgrade, corruption, replay) ? integrity controls are unproven.
-6. **SBOM created once**: SBOM exists but is not tied to the exact release hash and there is no triage/VEX workflow → “no known exploitable vulnerabilities” is not defensible.[1]
+6. **SBOM created once**: SBOM exists but is not tied to the exact release hash and there is no triage/VEX workflow ? "no known exploitable vulnerabilities" is not defensible.[1]
-7. **Debug lifecycle not governed**: SWD/JTAG/UART policies rely on tribal knowledge → breaks secure-by-default and attack surface minimisation.[1]
+7. **Debug lifecycle not governed**: SWD/JTAG/UART policies rely on tribal knowledge ? breaks secure-by-default and attack surface minimisation.[1]
-8. **PSIRT is “email-based”**: no documented vulnerability intake/triage/update/advisory flow → Annex I Part II expectations become unverifiable.[1]
+8. **PSIRT is "email-based"**: no documented vulnerability intake/triage/update/advisory flow ?
+Annex I Part II expectations become unverifiable.[1]
-9. **Evidence scattered**: artifacts exist but are not indexed per release in the technical documentation → audits become slow and error-prone (Art.
+9. **Evidence scattered**: artifacts exist but are not indexed per release in the technical documentation ? audits become slow and error-prone (Art.
 31 + Annex VII).[3]
-10. **Process ignores standards evolution**: series production does not react to updated harmonised standards/common specifications → CRA requires procedures to maintain conformity over time.[2][4]
+10. **Process ignores standards evolution**: series production does not react to updated harmonised standards/common specifications ?
+CRA requires procedures to maintain conformity over time.[2][4]

 ---

 ## References

-[1]: Regulation (EU) 2024/2847 (CRA) - Annex I (Part I & Part II) (EUR‑Lex) https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2847
+[1]: Regulation (EU) 2024/2847 (CRA) - Annex I (Part I & Part II) (EUR-Lex) https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2847

 [2]: CRA - Article 13 (manufacturer obligations: risk assessment integrated across lifecycle; updated during support period; included in technical documentation; production conformity procedures) https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32024R2847